 Serve the DIY Ghost Macarons quickly if you prefer the gooey style or let them cool in the fridge completely to save for a party that week.

 To keep your Halloween dessert tasting extra yummy, be sure to store these DIY Ghost Macarons in an airtight container in the refrigerator until you’re ready to serve.

 They’re delicious served chilled or at room temperature.
 It’s totally up to you!

 What do you think?!
 A simple Halloween dessert idea but totally effective, right?!
 Thinking I’m going to make some similar versions for Christmas macs, too!

 How Long Will the Halloween Macarons Last?

-If stored correctly in an airtight container in the fridge, your ghost macarons will last about a week.
-This gives you plenty of time to make them in advance of your party!
+If stored correctly in an airtight container in the fridge, your DIY Ghost Macarons will last about a week.
+This gives you plenty of time to make them in advance of your Halloween party!

 Easy Halloween Ideas to Recreate

 In case you’re looking for other easy Halloween ideas, here are some of our favorite Halloween DIY’s, costume and decor ideas, desserts and cocktail recipes below: